cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraFactory.md

 ### owner

-`owner()` view external
+`function owner() external view returns (address)` view external

-Returns the current owner of the factory
+@notice Returns the current owner of the factory
-*Developer note: Can be changed by the current owner via setOwner*
+ @dev Can be changed by the current owner via setOwner
+ @return The address of the factory owner